-26. It is our responsibility to request that all misstatements, other than those below the reporting threshold, are corrected.
+27. It is our responsibility to request that all misstatements, other than those below the reporting threshold, are corrected.
 The final decision on this lies with those charged with governance considering advice from senior officers and materiality.
-There was one material adjustment to the unaudited financial statements which is outlined in Exhibit 2.
+There were three material adjustment to the unaudited financial statements which are outlined in Exhibit 2.
 There were no other errors above the reporting threshold.